dell/csm-docs/content/docs/csidriver/features/powerstore.md

 ## Reuse PowerStore hostname

 The CSI PowerStore driver version 1.2 and later can automatically detect if the current node was already registered as a Host on the storage array before.
-It will check if Host initiators and node initiators (FC or iSCSI) match.
+It will check if Host initiators and node initiators (FC, iSCSI or NVMe) match.
 If they do, the driver will not create a new host and will take the existing name of the Host as nodeID.

 ## Multiarray support